sanhaus/control-panel.en/help/subdomains-certificates/using/renewing-subdomain-certificate.md

 # Renewing a subdomain's SSL certificate {#renewing-subdomains-ssl-certificates}

+>[!NOTE]
+>
+>Subdomain delegation from the Control Panel is currently in beta, and subject to frequent updates and modifications without notification.

 ## About certificates renewal {#about-certificate-renewal-process}

-The SSL certificate renewal process includes 3 steps, which are all performed directly from the Control Panel:
+The SSL certificate renewal process includes 3 steps:

 1. **Generation of the Certificate Signing Request (CSR)** Adobe Customer Care generates a CSR for you.
 You will need to provide some information required to generate the CSR (such as Common Name, Organization Name and address, etc.).